5 Home Buying Myths You Need to Move Past

 5. Your credit score needs work

-If your credit score needs work in order to buy a home, chances are it needs work in order to rent a home.
+If your credit score needs work to buy a home, chances are it needs work to rent a home.

-According to a Rent Cafe study, the average credit score for renters who were accepted in San Francisco was 724, while the average credit score for those who were rejected was 611.
-Boston is even tougher, with an average accepted score of 737 and an average score for tenants who were rejected of 667.
+According to a Rent Cafe study, the average credit score for renters in San Francisco was 724.
+Those rejected from renting had a 611 score.
+Boston is even tougher, with an average approved score of 737 and an average rejected score of 667.
 Now compare this with what it takes to buy a home.
 FHA loans allow credit scores as low as 600 and down payments as low as 3.5 percent.

 Bottom line: poor credit challenges both renters and homeowners alike.
-Work on strengthening your credit, and when you feel it’s getting healthier, consult with a lender that doesn’t pay its employees a commission.
-That way, you’re getting guidance into the right loan program and you’re living in a place of your home — so you don’t have that annual competition like you may experience when renting.
+Work on strengthening your credit.
+When you feel it’s getting healthier, consult with a lender that doesn’t pay its employees a commission.
+That way, you’re getting guidance into the right loan program.
+And, you’re living in a place of your home — so you don’t have that annual competition like you may experience when renting.

 You’re off to a great start now that you’ve dispelled these home buying myths.
 Take the next step by calling the salary-based mortgage consultants at American Financing.
 We can walk you through loan programs and can help you get mortgage pre-approval, which will give you a clear idea of how much mortgage you can afford.
 We can even connect you with a local, award-winning real estate agent.